 1. Book 60 Days in Advance

 For Disneyland dining reservations, you can begin booking 60 days in advance!
 Although it seems like a two-month dining reservation is a bit excessive, when it comes to Disneyland it’s not.
 If you know when you’ll be visiting, you can make a reservation by either calling (714) 781-DINE or (714) 781-3463.
 You can also use their online reservation system to reserve your spot at restaurants in Disneyland, Downtown Disney, California Adventures, and the on-site hotels.
 You can also manage or create reservations through the Disneyland app on your phone or smart devices.
+Trust me, it is worth it to book in advance especially in the summer months when the crowds are high and you want to cool off from the heat.

 • Blue Bayou Restaurant in New Orleans Square, overlooking the Pirates of the Caribbean ride, features Cajun- Creole-style food.
 This is by far the most popular restaurant at Disneyland, so book right at the 60 day mark.